 If the airline you booked your tickets with goes broke, how many travel insurance policies will hand your money back?

-Answer: In our latest travel insurance comparison, only 7 out of 29 brands reviewed.
+Answer: In our latest travel insurance comparison, only seven out of the 29 brands reviewed.
 That's why...

 It pays to do your research

 Spending a little more time getting to know the policy you're considering is crucial.
 The large list of travel insurance disputes on the Financial Ombudsman Service (FOS) website reveals a battlefield of unread or misinterpreted terms and conditions.